Sadhbh Malin: Early life and education

 Malin was educated at St. Conleth's College in Ballsbridge and Newpark Comprehensive School in Blackrock before training in acting at The Lir Academy in Dublin, completing the three-year BA (Hons) programme from 2017 to 2020.

 Career

 Theatre

 Malin co-founded the female-led theatre company Philomena P with Sinéad Gallagher.
 Together, they created the play in heat, which premiered at The New Theatre during the 2023 Dublin Fringe Festival.

 Film and television

 Malin made her film debut in 2014 in Love, Rosie, playing the role of Clare.

 She later appeared in short films (2017, 2021, 2023) and in 2022 portrayed Camille in the television adaptation of Sally Rooney’s novel Conversations with Friends.

 In 2025, Malin was cast as Jocasta Cameron in the Outlander: Blood of My Blood prequel series, portraying the youngest sibling of Ellen MacKenzie.

 Name

-Her first name, Sadhbh, is pronounced "Sive".
+Her given name, Sadhbh, is pronounced "Sive".